Says it defies conditional warfare rules

-Chief of Defence Staff, CDS, General Abayomi Gabriel Olonisakin, has declared Cyberterrorism as the most precarious challenge facing Nigeria today.
+Chief of Defence Staff, CDS, General Abayomi Gabriel Olonisakin, Tuesday, declared cyberterrorism as the most precarious challenge facing Nigeria today.

-Gen. Olonisakin, who spoke at the multi-stakeholders workshop for the validation of the draft national cybersecurity policy and strategy 2020, organized by the office of the National Security Adviser, NAS, in Abuja, attributed the rising cases of terrorism, fake news, and other criminal activities to cyberspace.
+General Olonisakin, who spoke at the multi-stakeholders workshop for the validation of the draft national cybersecurity policy and strategy 2020, organized by the office of the National Security Adviser, NSA, in Abuja, attributed the rising cases of terrorism, fake news, and other criminal activities to cyberspace.

-The CDS, lamented Cyberspace has been the main warfare after the lands, sea, air and space has no boundary and hence does not obey conditional rules in warfare.
+Olonisakin lamented cyberspace has been the main warfare after the lands, sea, air and space has no boundary and hence does not obey conditional rules in warfare.

 “Cyberspace has been the main warfare after the lands, sea, air and space has no boundary and hence does not obey conditional rules in warfare.

-“It remains open to exploitation buy state actors, organized syndicates, sects, criminals and terrorists.
-Cyber terrorism has become the most precarious challenge facing us today as a nation.
+“It remains open to exploitation buy state actors, organised syndicates, sect, criminals and terrorists.
+Cyberterrorism has become the most precarious challenge facing us today as a nation.

 “Our country is currently at a turning point in its history, a significant section of our population of over 200 million people are young and entrepreneurs, we are also witnessing a rapid rise in our adoption of the internet in our daily lives.

 “There is no gainsaying that cyberspace has become an engine for the enhancement of Nigeria national security, economic transformation and national development.”

 He, however, said the sophistication of cyberspace comes with inherent challenges.
 “The threats posed by cyber terrorists, and the use of the internet has brought social media circulation of hate speech and seditious messages.
 It is almost impossible to overstate the challenges.”